 Start by taking everything out

 Once you’ve decided on the plan of action, it is time to put it to work.
-Whether you chose to take baby steps and start with drawers or are more motivated and want to work one room at a time, the process is the same.
+Whether you chose to take baby steps and start with drawers.
+Additionally, are more motivated and want to work one room at a time, the process is the same.
 Start by taking everything out.
 That means emptying all the containers, taking all your clothes out of the wardrobe, and purge your kitchen and bathroom cabinets.
 Go through all of your belongings, one at a time.
-By decluttering smaller spaces, you will gain a sense of accomplishment, which will, in turn, keep you motivated to continue the purge and move on with the process more quickly.
+By decluttering smaller spaces, you will gain a sense of accomplishment.
+Which will, in turn, keep you motivated to continue the purge and move on with the process more quickly.

 Try to keep things as organised as possible

 Homeowners who move a lot know how messy your things can get if you don’t keep track of them.
 Especially if you’re someone who doesn’t like the commercial packaging.
 And would rather have your favorite products in containers that match your idea of aesthetics.
 Many of us don’t really take the time to label, organise, or even separate our things into categories before the move, and what we’re left with is a mess that takes a long time to sort out.
 Do yourself a favor and save some time by using custom labels – with them, you can easily organise a variety of products ranging from herbs and spices to laundry and bathroom accessories.
 That way, you won’t mix your hand wash with your hand cream ever again.